-- How to choose <v,ω>? - Steering commands are chosen by a heuristic navigation function. - This function tries to minimize the traveltime by:

-"driving fast in the right direction."
+- How to choose <v,ω>? - Steering commands are chosen by a heuristic navigation function. - This function tries to minimize the traveltime by "driving fast into the right direction."

 - Heuristic navigation function.

 - Planning restricted to <x,y>-space.

 - No planning in the velocity space.